rigobauer/react-pro-metronome/README.md

 [![Coveralls][coveralls-badge]][coveralls]
 [![License][license-badge]][license]

-WORK IN PROGRESS: React component to create a Metronome.
+React component to create a Metronome.
 It uses render props, so you can decide what you want to render.

 [build-badge]: https://img.shields.io/travis/rigobauer/react-pro-metronome/master.svg?style=flat-square
 [build]: https://travis-ci.org/rigobauer/react-pro-metronome